DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 #### Vital notes
 Ignore at your peril
 1. If the XLSX has been protected with a password, open it and copy and paste the data & column headings into a new workbook as the import wizard cannot cope with a protected XLSX.
 Name the worksheet `ResultsSheet`
+0. Ensure the dates are formatted as dates and not text – the dates may occasionally lose their formatting and appear a number of days elapsed since 1-JAN-70.
+If this becomes a problem neither of the dates in this data are important so you can fill with valid but meaningless dates